-For example, a “cursor moves left” intention would be comprised of a memory set featuring “cursor,” “left,” and “cursor moves left.”
-These are general memories comprised of a range of cursor sizes and shapes, left directions (straight left, left but a little up, left and down 1 inch, etc.), and cursor movements.
+How would one build an optimal mind, or more specifically general memory, BCI target?
+A movement intention is a good starting point.
+For example, consider a “cursor moves left” intention.
+It would be comprised of a memory set featuring “cursor,” “left,” and “cursor moves left.”
+These are perceptual memories comprised of a range of cursor sizes and shapes, left directions (straight left, left but a little up, left and down 1 inch, etc.), and cursor movements.

-Whenever the user attempts to move a cursor, a specific memory set will activate each time.
-These memories have definable perceptual, cognitive, emotional and other content.
-(Can the reader think of a memory that does not have definable content?).
-Once listed, the memory set can be connected, weighted, and labeled excitatory or inhibitory.
+Whenever the user attempts to move a cursor, a specific memory set will activate.
+These memories are definable.
+They have a particular range of perceptual content; as well as cognitive, emotional and other associations.
+Once this memory set is acknowledged and listed, it can then be connected and weighted.

-Once a memory set is defined, a corresponding set of functional neural network (FNN) ranges can be defined as well.
+Once the target memory set is defined, a corresponding set of functional neural network (FNN) ranges can be defined as well.
 And, a corresponding set of brain signal ranges.
 A general memory set = a set of FNN ranges = a set of brain signal ranges.